jmlipman/LAID/Tensorflow/StyleTransfer/README.md

 # Style Transfer

-You can find an explanation of the code in the following video: LINK
+You can find an explanation of the code in the following video: https://www.youtube.com/watch?v=AT-Kf6vwbPs

 Original image<br>
 <img src="utebo.jpg" width="50%" />